-In college, “Meche” sat in her dorm room on Saturday nights, watching re-runs of teen dramedies on Hulu, eating cafeteria pizza and realizing that not one single person would call her or find her to see what she was up to, because she had driven everyone away with her social ineptitude.
+In college, “Meche” sat in her dorm room on Saturday nights, watching re-runs of teen dramedies on Hulu, eating cafeteria pizza and realizing that not one single person would call her or find her to see what she was up to, because she wasn’t adjusting to college well and hadn’t really made friends.

 “Meche” realized that she hated, “Meche”.
 She began plotting to become someone else.
 She toyed around with a few different nicknames, “Nya, Nikki, Gigi?”, until she realized that a rough English translation of her middle name would be best.
 Kuukuwa, meaning “a girl born on Wednesday”, became just “Wednesday”.
 “Wednesday” felt perfect and comfortable, as if it had always been waiting for her, as if it had always been waiting for me.

 Wednesday could be full of woe.
 She could make dark jokes, that weren’t really jokes, about how much she wanted to die.
 She could let the people around her experience the fall-out of her depression-fueled self-absorption.
 She could let cynicism cloud her view of the world until everything seemed bleak and joyless.
 She could finally stab that “Meche” loser in the heart and be rid of her forever!